adamconnors/conversational-testbed/README.md

 Navigate to http://localhost:4200 and click the microphone icon to begin speaking.

 ## Run tests
-**WARNING**: Server scripts make calls to the language-model and will incur charges.
+**WARNING**: Some tests make calls to the language-model and will incur charges.

 ### To run server tests from the **project root**: